Alblasserwaard

 The Light Division

-The Light Division [hereinafter called LD] was the most mobile large unit in the Dutch army in those days.
-It comprised two infantry regiments [on bicycles] and one regiment of (motorbike)hussars.
-A second regiment motorbike hussars had been detached to The Hague and Wassenaar.
-Furthermore it had sixteen motorised guns [towed 7,5 cm field guns] and a strong AT-gun force [28 off 4,7 cm Böhler guns].
-The two squadrons of wheeled AFV's [24 modern Landsverk M.36 and M.38 c/w a main gun of 3,7 cm, and two additional command cars M.38] had been detached from the division as well as two batteries of motorized infantry guns.
+The division organically comprised two infantry regiments [on bicycles] of three battalions each and two regiments of (motorbike)hussars, which in fact were no more than a battalion strong.
+The battalions were each selfsustaining, with their own support weapons and storm boats.
+It has to be said though that the first regiment motorbike hussars had been detached to The Hague and Wassenaar as a quick reaction force to GHQ nearby headquarters.
+Furthermore it had four batteries of motorizes artillery, which added up to sixteen motorised guns [towed 7,5 cm field guns] which were also very suitable to be used as heavy AT guns.
+Two batteries of each six motorized 5,7 cm light infantry guns were detached from the division, but were organically hers.
+The division had a very strong AT-gun force [28 off, all modern 4,7 cm Böhler guns] compared to all standards.
+It had two squadrons of wheeled AFV's [in total 24 modern Landsverk M.36 and M.38 medium heavy armoured fighting vehicles c/w a main gun of 3,7 cm and three MG's and two additional command cars M.38, which lacked the main gun], which also had a few platoons of motorbike hussars.
+Both squadrons of AFV's had been detached from the division as well as two batteries of motorized infantry guns.
 One squadron of AFV's had been divided over the AFB's Ypenburg and Schiphol, the other squadron had been attached to the hussar squadrons that operated in front of the Grebbeline.
-The motorised light field gun detachment [towed 5,7 cm field guns] and the last regiment (motorbike) hussars had been left in Brabant when the LD started their displacement; the hussars would later rejoin the division.
-All together the LD had not a full divisional strength of 10,000 men.
-It would eventually be able to bring almost 7,000 men to the Alblasserwaard.
+The two batteries of motorised light field guns and the last regiment (motorbike) hussars had been left in Brabant when the LD started their displacement; the hussars would later (largely) rejoin the division.
+A remarkable omission in the organisation was that of an attached light air-defence unit.
+Although it was much desired it had not been materialized yet.

 The LD arrives

-After the two taskforces would have reached the line Barendrecht - Bolnes, they would simultaneously move forward and take positions on the eastern and southern angle of Waalhaven AFB.
-The whole plan was quite shallow.
-The Colonel had no knowledge of the dislocation of the opponent, knew little of its strength.
-The troops were unaware of the challenge of the totally flat and open polder that lay ahead of them.
-But most importantly, the plan was very ambitious given the fact that most of the division was still in the process of even getting to Alblasserdam and surroundings, but yet had to be ready to assault Waalhaven at 0200 hrs!
+The whole plan was remarkably shallow and assumed a non-existant opponent.
+The Colonel had no knowledge of the dislocation of the opponent, knew little of its strength and calculated virtually no slack in the schedule whatsoever, whilst any seasoned commander knows that the slightest bit of resistant can materialize into hours of delay when troops are not constantly pushed forward.
+The troops were, however, unaware of the challenge of the totally flat and open polder that lay ahead of them and knew nothing of what to expect.
+Most importantly, the plan was very ambitious given the fact that most of the division was still in the process of even getting to Alblasserdam and surroundings, but yet had to be ready to assault Waalhaven at 02.00 hrs.
+And nobody had even considered that the Germans would possibly consider defending the Alblasserdam bridge!
+The whole scheme was a product of an army that hadn't experienced war for over five generations.
+In the end the plan would fail in its bare roots ...

 The German side